jbuczny/meta-analysis_know_how_and_beyond/syllabus.md

 - Working on assignments
 - Online live sessions (shared as recordings)
 - Hands-on approach
-- Approximately 10 hours of lectures
+- Approximately 10 hours of pre-recorded lectures
 - Maximum 30 hours of sessions (Q&A, tutorial, and feedback)
 - Individualized feedback after each assignment

+Finishing this course requires at least six hours of work per day after the course starts on January 10 plus the time needed to watch lectures, reading the recommended literature, incorporating feedback and finishing the final assignment.
+In total, you will need to spend at least 80 hours to benefit from the course.

 ### Schedule

 Schedule changes every year.
 In 2024, we started on January 8, and finished on January 19.
+This is a two-week hands-on course.

 - **Unit 1: Introduction**
 - **Unit 2: Literature Search and Coding**
 - **Unit 3: Simple Analysis**
 - **Unit 4: Advanced Analysis**
 - **Unit 5: Reporting a Meta-Analysis and Advanced Aspects**

+Please note that the schedule covers all possible activities, namely, summaries of the pre-recorded lectures, Q&A sessions, exercises in JASP and RStudio, discussions, and individual consultations.
+Participation in each session from the beginning until the end is not a must but is encouraged.
+Everyone will have an opportunity to adequately plan their time spent in the course.

 ### Assignments